Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: The proposed PSFA--EWC algorithm

-where $\boldsymbol F({\theta _{{\mathcal{M}_1}}^*}) $ is Fisher information matrix (FIM) and computed by (\ref{estimation_FIM}) in Appendix \ref{appendix:FIM}. $\lambda_{prior} \boldsymbol I $ is the Guassian prior precision matrix for mode $ {\mathcal{M}_1} $.
-However, the sample size would have non-negligible influence on the approximation.
-To ensure the approximation quality, a mode-specific hyperparameter $\eta_{1} >0$ is introduced to replace $T_1$ \cite{huszar2017on}, namely,
+where $\boldsymbol F({\theta _{{\mathcal{M}_1}}^*}) $ is Fisher information matrix (FIM) and computed by \eqref{estimation_FIM} in Appendix \ref{appendix:FIM}. $\lambda_{prior} \boldsymbol I $ is the Guassian prior precision matrix for mode $ {\mathcal{M}_1} $.
+The sample size $T_1$ may have non-negligible influence on the approximation, which would be replaced by a mode-specific hyperparameter $\eta_{1} >0$ to enhance the approximation quality \cite{huszar2017on}, namely,

 where ${\boldsymbol \Omega}_{\mathcal{M}_1} = \eta_{1} \boldsymbol F({\theta _{{\mathcal{M}_1}}^*})+ \lambda_{prior}\boldsymbol I$.